-4 W’s of ESG strategizing
+4 W’s of ESG strategizing, reporting, & management

 When implementing an ESG strategy, those who want to be leaders need to ask four questions: “Why?”, “What?”, “Who?”, and “When?”

-Why: Set goals and define success
+Why – Set ESG goals & define success

 Sustainability reporting and benchmarking frameworks, such as GRESB, can provide a strong foundation that can help guide your strategy through its nascence and early stages.
 If you’ve submitted to one of them before, you can use those submissions to improve year-over-year.
 The results from your submissions allow you to identify the strongest parts of your submissions and pinpoint weaker areas; uncovering areas that have historically performed poorly allows you to focus more heavily on them, which provides opportunities to improve your scores.

-Who: Build your team
+Who – Build your team

 For more focused strategies, such as property-level initiatives, that you plan to implement, there are benefits to considering how building occupants, such as tenants and employees, will be affected any changes.
 Providing open channels of communication with building occupants will give them a voice in the decision-making, strategizing, and implementation.
 These alternate points of view may uncover new avenues to success for your strategies that hadn’t been considered before.
 Also, including these groups will increase the feeling of community and well-being within the buildings themselves.

 This is also the right time to consider whether you want to keep the effort in-house or outsource the strategy creation process to a consultant.
 Creating and implementing an ESG strategy is a hands-on effort and requires a large time, resource, and labor commitment.
-Utilization of consulting companies can remove the necessary burden from you and your employees, freeing up that time for more pressing and urgent tasks.
+Utilization of consulting companies can remove the burden from you and your employees, freeing up that time for more pressing and urgent tasks.

-When: Start early & outperform your peers
+When – Start early & outperform your peers

-Now that you’ve got your purpose (“Why”), your plan (“What”), and your team (“Who”), you’re left with only one question: “When” do you begin?
+Now that you’ve got your purpose (“why”), your plan (“what”), and your team (“who”), you’re left with only one question: “when do you begin?”
 The answer to this question is fairly simple: right now!